Child Custody in Kentucky (2026)

 Grandparents may petition for reasonable visitation under KRS § 405.021 if the court determines it is in the child's best interest; the court considers the nature of the relationship, the potential harm of denying visitation, and the custodial parent's wishes

-Kentucky custody law is governed by KRS Chapter 403, which reflects the state’s strong policy favoring the involvement of both parents in a child’s life.
-In 2018, Kentucky became the first state in the nation to establish a statutory presumption of joint custody and equal parenting time.
-Under KRS 403.270, the court starts from the presumption that joint custody and equally shared parenting time is in the child’s best interest, and a party seeking a different arrangement bears the burden of proving why equal time would not serve the child well.
+In 2018, Kentucky made history by becoming the first state in the nation to establish a statutory presumption of both joint custody and equal parenting time.
+Under KRS 403.270, the court begins every custody case with the presumption that joint custody and equally shared parenting time is in the child’s best interest.
+A parent seeking a different arrangement — whether sole custody or an unequal time split — bears the burden of proving why equal time would not serve the child well.

-Under the 2018 presumption, Kentucky courts begin with the assumption that both parents should share legal and physical custody equally.
-This presumption can be overcome if there is evidence that joint custody would not serve the child’s best interests — for example, in cases involving domestic violence, substance abuse, or a parent’s inability to cooperate on parenting decisions.
+The presumption applies to both legal and physical custody.
+It can be overcome by evidence that joint custody would not serve the child’s best interests — for example, in cases involving domestic violence, substance abuse, or a parent’s demonstrated inability to cooperate.
+But the burden falls on the parent opposing equal time, not on the parent requesting it.

 Best Interest Factors